wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 <a name="flushThreadsLogs"></a>
 <td>flushThreadsLogs</td>
 <td markdown="span"> Number of threads that flush data to the server.
 This setting is per push listener port.
-<br/>If you set a large value, for example 10, then the number of logs that are included in a batch will be small.
-Sending logs will be expensive (e.g. CPU-intensive) because you need to connect to the server several times.
+<br/>If you set a large value, for example 10, then the number of logs that are included in a batch will be small and sending logs will be expensive (e.g. CPU-intensive) because you need to connect to the server several times.
 <br/> Default: 4
 <br/> Version: Since 11.3</td>
 <td> Positive integer.